RandomStudio/random-studio/src/pages/projects/body.md

 ---
 templateKey: Project
 title: |
-  BODY
+  A playful interactive search engine for Cinekid  Festival
 intro: >-
-  A new collaboration between Random Studio and artist Philip Schuette, BODY invites you to get physical and use your body as a search term for images.
+  In another collaboration with artist Philip Schuette, BODY invites you to get physical and use your body as a search term for images.
 Strike a pose and watch it reflected back through images, excavated from the bottomless global bin of the internet.
-Each time you move, your digital series of associations moves with you, cycling through thousands of different online
-  images: holiday snaps, artwork, animals, sculptures, selfies – and whatever other surprises among the digital debris may surface.
 priority: 0
 content:
   - marginLeft: 10